 Dr. Kaiser would like research assistants to help with his studies that examine the function of a brain region called the hippocampus.
 The hippocampus is a brain region heavily involved in learning and memory.
 The primary responsibility of research assistants will be to train and test the rats on the behavioral task.
 The rats must learn to discriminate between cups of scented sand (some of which contain rewards and some of which do not).
 Dr. Kaiser will tell you more about the task if you get into contact with him at email@example.com.
 Once in lab, if you are interested, you may also assist with the surgeries that are done to lesion the hippocampus.

-Dr. Lawton's research is on gender differences in processing visual and spatial information, particularly in relation to how we find our way around in the environment (e.g., "go north" versus "turn right at the light").
-Research assistants will be responsible for running experiment sessions with PSY 120 participants and will have the opportunity to contribute ideas to the design of new projects during the semester.
+Dr. Lawton's research focuses on psychological effects of virtual reality experiences and also on gender differences in processing spatial information, particularly in relation to wayfinding (e.g., "go north" versus "turn right at the light").
+Research assistants will be responsible for running sessions with PSY 120 participants and they will have the opportunity to help design new projects during the semester.
 Students may register for 1, 2, or 3 credits in PSY 496; volunteers are also welcome.
-A GPA of 3.0 or above is preferred, and completion of the Research Methods class (PSY 203) is desirable, but not necessary.
-If you are interested, please contact Dr. Lawton via e-mail: email@example.com.
+A GPA of 3.0 or above is preferred, and completion of Research Methods (PSY 203) is desirable.
+If you are interested, please contact Dr. Lawton via e-mail: firstname.lastname@example.org.

 Research assistants needed for projects on parent-infant interactions and cognitive/social development in preschool children.
 Assistants will conduct experimental sessions, and learn about data analysis.
 Students are expected to have completed PSY 120, PSY 201 (Statistics), and PSY 203 (Research Methods) to become involved with research.
 It is also preferred that students register for 3 credit hours in the course.
 Please contact Dr. Lundy if you are interested in participating.